scds/intro-regex/lessons/lesson2.md

 <img src="../assets/img/quant10.png" width="100%" style="border: 2px solid #000;">

 Since the .* in our regular expression can match any letter, it could also match parentheses.
-So, when the regular expression looks through our sample text, it finds the first parenthesis, treats everythign else in the middle as the . wildcard character, and then matches the final parentheses.
+So, when the regular expression looks through our sample text, it finds the first parenthesis, treats everything else in the middle as the . wildcard character, and then matches the final parentheses.

 To make a quantifier lazy, you have to add a question mark (?) following the quantifier.